by Hunter Bower // GeauxPreps.com Owner

 For Madison Chretien, an emotional embrace, with her father Jonathan following last year’s Class 5A softball state championship game provides an everlasting memory that fuels the senior shortstop to strive for greatness on and off the diamond.

 On the afternoon of May 1, 2021, the Lady Buccaneers captured their first state championship since 1997.
 It was a moment frozen in time but the celebration was far from over.
-Chretien, who delivered a game-changing home run, was voted the game’s Most Outstanding Player after delivering an exceptional performance that included a home run.
+Chretien, who delivered a game-changing home run, was voted the game’s Most Outstanding Player after having an exceptional performance that included a home run.

 With tears in her eyes and a moment of joy in her heart, Chretien looked to the one spot she would often seek out through the duration of most games.
 There, by the dugout, stood her father soaking in the moment.
 The two embraced shortly after to celebrate such a special moment.